Rutvij-P/sum_harness/README.md

    set(CMAKE_CXX_FLAGS_RELEASE "${CMAKE_CXX_FLAGS_RELEASE} -O0")

 After modifying CMakeLists.txt, clean your build directory, and rerun cmake and then make.

-# Adding your code

-You will need to add code in three places:

-* Inside benchmark.cpp: please add instrumentation code that will measure and report elapsed time consumed by the call to the sum() routine.
-Please refer to the [chrono_timer code](https://github.com/SFSU-CSC746/chrono_timer) for an example of how to do this kind of time measurement.

-* The setup() routine inside each of sum_direct.cpp, sum_indirect.cpp, and sum_vector.cpp.
-See the homework writeup for details on how to perform initialization for each of these different codes.

-* The sum() routine inside each of sum_direct.cpp, sum_indirect.cpp, and sum_vector.cpp.
-See the homework writeup for details on how to perform the sum operation for each of these different codes.

 # Running the codes